MinecraftForgeFrance/nodebb-plugin-mff-discord/README.md

 ## Features:
 * Send mp with a code to link users discord account with they forum account.
 * Search for tutorials or solved help request.
-* Link the shoutbox with a discord chanel.
+* Link the shoutbox with a discord channel.

 This plugin won't be published on npm, this repo is just here to share our code ;)